JenArmenta/JenArmenta/README.md

   * Expertise in translating complex ideas and processes into simple, easy to understand terms.

 **PERSONALLY:**
 I am a wife, mom and geek.
-I love table-top role playing games, beer flights, and darkwave.
+I love table-top role playing games, beer flights, darkwave and continuously learning new things!

 You can reach me at jenarmenta@gmail.com.